IBM-Bluemix-Docs/security-advisor/notifications.md

 Before you begin, be sure that you are assigned [a manager IAM policy](/docs/account?topic=account-assign-access-resources).
 You must also have a webhook that is ready to use.
 If you don't have one already, try using [Cloud Functions](/docs/openwhisk?topic=openwhisk-getting-started) to create one.

-## Creating an alert channel with the GUI
+## Configuring alerts with the GUI
 {: #channel-create-gui}
 {: ui}